-Wastewater disposal systems, also known as a septic system, take the sewage from your home or business, treats it, and then releases it into the ground.
+Wastewater disposal systems, also known as a septic system, take the sewage from your home or business, treat it, and then release it into the ground.
 This can be an environmentally friendly way to get rid of wastewater if the septic system was designed properly, and if maintained properly.

 The process of selecting the wastewater disposal systems starts once the soil has been altered on a piece of property.
 Many options of wastewater disposal systems may no longer be suitable due to differences in height and several other conditions affecting the location of the wastewater system.

 If the property is graded or truncated, it may only be suitable for one system.
 Some of the alternatives may also require that additional soil is hauled to replace the soil removed.
 There are many types of wastewater systems.
 The type best suited for your property will depend upon five major factors:

 - Soil permeability